 - Valle de la Luna: After Sopocachi, The bus drives down to the south of La Paz to Mallasa where the Valle de la Luna or Moon Valley can be found.
 It was named by Neil Armstrong himself in 1969 who, while visiting La Paz, found an uncanny resemblance between the rocky structures south of the city and the Moon.

 You can see all of this and more in the newly refurbished double-decker buses which are now available for tours around the city.
-The trip lasts approximately three hours, departing twice daily from Tuesday to Sunday at 10am and 2pm.
+The trip lasts approximately three hours, departing twice daily from Tuesday to Sunday at 2 pm.
 Departure is from Hotel Qantu on Calle Illampu in the center of the city.
 There are three stops for passengers to hop on and hop off: Plaza Murillo, Plaza Isabel la Catolica, and Las Cholas.
 The bus drops passengers back at the Hotel Qantu or gives them the option to get off at the cable-car station Curva de Holguin where they can take the yellow or green line.
 The yellow line goes all the way up to El Alto where it connects to the silver line and then to the red and blue lines.

 A bilingual guide in each bus will provide information on the different buildings and places on the way, enriching each travelers’ experience with local knowledge.